NStefan002/screenkey.nvim/CONTRIBUTING.md

 - `busted` tests
 - `luacheck` linting for lua files
+- `stylua` formatting - checks if the lua files are formatted correctly
 - `markdownlint` linting for markdown files
-- `stylua` formatting - checks if the lua files are formatted correctly
+- `prettier` formatting - checks if the markdown files are formatted correctly

 If any CI check fails, review the logs, correct any issues in your code, and push the changes.
 If you're unsure, feel free to ask for assistance in the discussions or open an issue for guidance.